SCM-NV/ftl/README.rst

 ftlArray
    A little module that provides the FTL style container iterators for plain one-dimensional Fortran arrays.
-This allows the ftlAlgorithms (see below) to work on normal Fortran arrays.
+This allows the ftlAlgorithms to work on normal Fortran arrays.

 ftlSharedPtr
    Provides a reference counted ftlSharedPtr in the spirit of C++'s